Getting Started

 This will create the page content file and the page spec file under the workspace/pages/en directory.

-Spec file
+Spec File

-The spec file has the page metadata which can be then be pushed to the database in order to make the page available in the CMS.
+The spec file has the page metadata which can then be pushed to the database in order to make the page available in the CMS.

 The structure of the spec file can be seen below: